 Other off-campus program options available to you are:

-- the Latin American Studies Program in Costa Rica
+- Latin American Studies Program in Costa Rica

-- the Creation Care Studies Program in Belize or New Zealand
+- Creation Care Studies Program in Belize and New Zealand

 Internships are an excellent way for you to broaden your experience and background.
 The environmental studies department and the career services office maintain files on summer internship opportunities.